 Tips on Trekking Banaue:

-2. Wear a footwear that are for trekking.
+2. Wear footwear that is for trekking.
 (There are some areas that are muddy and slippery.

 3. Bring some foods like sweets, candies, cookies, or something to eat.